MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-create-and-publish-marketplace-item.md

 ---
-title: Create and publish a Marketplace item in Azure Stack Hub | Microsoft Docs
+title: Create and publish a Marketplace item in Azure Stack Hub
 description: Learn how to create and publish an Azure Stack Hub Marketplace item.
 author: sethmanheim